 Patient Resiliency and Cachexia Biology

-The Brenden-Colson Center for Pancreatic Care is dedicated to improve patient resiliency and quality of life through supporting research critical for understanding drivers of cachexia and other debilitating symptoms, and discovering novel treatment options.
-We anticipate that increasing resiliency will decrease the length of post-surgical hospital stays and increase survival time.
+The Brenden-Colson Center for Pancreatic Care is dedicated to improving patient resiliency and quality of life through supporting research critical for understanding drivers of cachexia, malnutrition, and other debilitating symptoms.
+We are discovering novel treatment options and anticipate that increasing resiliency will decrease the length of post-surgical hospital stays and increase survival time.

 Ongoing Research Projects

-While the exact mechanisms linking pancreatic cancer to cachexia are unknown, our physicians and researchers are working to identify anti-cachexia agents and blood-based biomarkers of cachexia to ultimately integrate into our Pre-habilitation program; a program designed to help patients be as healthy as possible before a tumor resection surgery or chemotherapy through use of nutritional, pharmaceutical, and behavioral therapy.
+While the exact mechanisms linking pancreatic cancer to cachexia are unknown, our physicians and researchers are working to identify anti-cachexia agents and blood-based biomarkers.
+The ultimate goal is to integrate these discoveries into our Pre-habilitation program, which is designed to help patients become as healthy as possible before surgery or chemotherapy through nutritional, pharmaceutical, and behavioral therapy.

-To incorporate cachexia metrics into both the Pancreas Translational Tumor Board and into the clinical workflow, Dr. Aaron Grossberg is optimizing a method to quantify muscle wasting.
-By analyzing pre-surgical CT images, his lab aims to implement a metric to quantify lean body mass.
-Incorporating muscle wasting measurements into the clinical workflow at OHSU would provide vital prognostic information to clinicians and could also prospectively or retrospectively be related to patient outcomes.
+Dr. Aaron Grossberg is leading an effort to incorporate cachexia metrics into the Pancreas Translational Tumor Board and our clinical workflow.
+His lab is optimizing a method to quantify muscle wasting by analyzing pre-surgical CT images.
+Implementing this metric would provide vital prognostic information to clinicians and could be used to better understand patient outcomes.

 - Sarcopenia analysis in pancreatic cancer – Stephanie Krasnow